NOT NULL Column constraint

 Duplicate username

-Won't allow duplicate username and NULL
+Won't allow duplicate username and NULL name fields

 INSERT INTO users (age, username) VALUES (25, 'alice');